||Things To Do

-Links on the page preceded by an asterisk (*) will direct you to pages outside of the City of Saint Paul website and are provided for your information and convenience only.
-The City of Saint Paul does not accept responsibility for the information found on them.
-A link does not imply the endorsement of a particular site.
+Links on this page preceded by an asterisk (*) will direct you to pages outside of the City of Saint Paul website and are provided for your information and convenience only.
+The City of Saint Paul does not accept responsibility for the information found on them and reminds you that a link does not imply the endorsement of a particular site.

 *Bruce Vento Nature Sanctuary

 The Bruce Vento Nature Sanctuary is a sacred site to the Dakota people and a beautiful urban oasis where visitors can enjoy nature and contemplate history.
-Once owned and used by the BNSF Railways as a railyard, it has been restored to a more natural state featuring wetlands, prairies, and oak savanna.
+Once owned and used by the BNSF Railways as a rail yard, the sanctuary has been restored to a more natural state and features wetlands, prairies, and oak savanna.

-Saint Paul Parks and Recreation along with project partners began shoreland restoration in 2002 at Lake Como.
-The restoration efforts included both shoreland restoration as well as strategic implementation of raingardens to effectively improve the overall water quality of Lake Como.
+Saint Paul Parks and Recreation, along with project partners, began a shorelandrestoration at Lake Como in 2002.
+The restoration efforts included both shoreland restoration as well as strategic implementation of rain gardens to effectively improve the overall water quality of Lake Como.

 *Como Woodland Outdoor Classroom

-The Como Woodland Outdoor Classroom is a 17¾ acre restored woodland which provides ecological education and historical interpretation for school children and adults, habitat for native wildlife, and an urban woodland oasis.
+The Como Woodland Outdoor Classroom is a 17¾ acre, restored woodland which provides ecological education and historical interpretation for school children and adults, habitats for native wildlife, and an urban woodland oasis.

 Crosby Farm Regional Park

-Crosby Farm Regional Park is the largest natural park within the City of Saint Paul.
-The park consists of a large area of floodplain and valley side slopes, the bluffs, along the Mississippi River near its confluence with the Minnesota River.
-The park’s forests, wetlands and lakes are important refuges for a broad diversity of native wildlife species.
+Crosby Farm Regional Park is the largest natural park within Saint Paul.
+The park consists of a large floodplain, valley side slopes, and bluffs alongside the Mississippi River near its confluence with the Minnesota River.
+The park’s forests, wetlands, and lakes are important refuges for a broad diversity of native wildlife species.